ArrowSphere/public-api-client/doc/catalog-service.md

 ## General information

-A service is group of offers, used by ArrowSphere to avoid having too many offers all at once if a vendor has too many of them.
+A service is group of offers, used by ArrowSphere Cloud to avoid having too many offers all at once if a vendor has too many of them.

 ## Entity